Apsalar/parquet-writer/README.md

 Introduction
 ----------------------------------------------------------------

-This project provides libparquetfile, a C++ library which generates parquet files.
+This project provides libparquetfile, a C++ library which can generate parquet files.

 Additionally the proto2parq application is provided which can convert